ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 .

-Based on the above result, optimal value of
+Based on the above result, optimal value
 $$
 \alpha^{*}
 $$